-Meet our instructors
+Meet our Staff

 Our instructors are not only horse professionals, but they are interested in the overall well-being of both our horses and our students, treating both with respect and care.
 They are interested in helping our riders develop a true love and respect for the horse and horsemanship, understanding the horse's needs while learning leadership skills that apply to both horsemanship and to life.

 Tara loved horses as long as she can remember, and was lucky enough to have parents that got her a horse, Bagel, when she was 12.
 She learned all the basics on that horse, from horsemanship to life, proudly calling herself a "backyard horse girl."
 In college, she earned her Certified Horsemanship Association certification and taught horsemanship at a summer camp in South Carolina.
 After college, she managed the stables and horse program at a resort/youth camp in North Georgia for several years.